Erick-Programmer/Erick-Programmer/README.md

 ### 🔗 About me

-#### I'm Web Developer front-end.
+#### Knowledged acquired in books, technologies, articles, courses and more pratices for become Web Developer.

-#### I'm graduation student in Analyzes and Systems Development by Estácio de Sá University.
+#### I'm graduation student in Analyzes and Development Systems by Estácio of Sá University.

 #### My first graduation was on course of the food science by Pará State University from Belém city, Brazil.

-#### I like to spend my free time, playing a guitar, walk to tourist point with my wife, play with my cats, watch a films and series.
+#### I like to spend my free time, watches videos with my wife, walk to tourist point, funny with my cats, going to church.

-#### This moment, i'm reading algorithms and programming logic - one book that talked about how to solve real problems through of algorithms - written by Marcos Souza.
+#### This moment, i'm reading algorithms and programming logic with Javascript- one book that talked about how to solve real problems through of algorithms - written by Epsen F. Edécio.

 <br>